 Active in New York, N.Y.

-Biographical/Historical Note: Itinerant portrait and miniature painter in oils; New York state.
-Born August 14, 1808 in Brookfield, New York.
-Worked professionally from 1830.
+Biographical/Historical Note: Deborah Goldsmith (1808-1836) was an itinerant portrait and miniature painter in oils from New York state.
 After her marriage on December 27, 1832 to George Addison Throop (1810-1849), of the artistic Throop family of central New York, she gave up her profession; thus, maiden name Goldsmith appears on the artist's professional work.

 The albums were passed down through the Throop family to Mrs. Olive Cole Smith, the granddaughter of Deborah Goldsmith Throop and George Addison Throop - she, in turn, gave it to her son Dan Throop Smith (the great-grandson of Deborah Goldsmith Throop), who has lent it to the Archives of American Art.